-A boot camp is a type of group workout that promises good results through a tough, immersive, programme of exercise.
-Just as an army boot camp is designed to turn a civilian into a soldier, a fitness boot camp will help the participant achieve faster results than they might do otherwise.
+A boot camp is a type of group workout that promises good results through a tough, immersive programme of exercise.
+Just as an army boot camp is designed to turn a civilian into a soldier, a fitness boot camp will help the participant, such as a personal training client, achieve faster results than they might do otherwise.

-Parks and recreation grounds make ideal boot camp venues but some may require a fee, permit, or licence.
-Without the appropriate license, the instructor may find themselves in trouble with the relevant authorities, as happened with this London-based personal trainer when he trained clients in one of the royal parks without the appropriate permit.
+Parks and recreation grounds make ideal boot camp venues, but some may require a fee, permit, or licence.
+Without the appropriate license, the instructor may find themselves in trouble with the relevant authorities, as happened with a London-based personal trainer when he trained clients in one of the royal parks without the appropriate permit.

 Indoor venues such as church halls, sports halls, school halls or even exercise studios can also make good venues for boot camps and offer the benefit of convenient access to amenities like toilets and showers.

 Irrespective of the venue chosen, instructors should ensure their insurance covers them for working outside of the normal gym environment and that they consider all aspects of health and safety before launching a boot camp.